WaLoVayu/POCOX3Pro-Linux-Guides/guides/dualboot.md

 After that boot your custom recovery and flash the file you downloaded and reboot

 Voila!
 A boot menu appeared with Android and Linux as an option, Enjoy!

-All credits goes to woa-vayu developers for providing this UEFI, Big thanks goes to them and thier amazing work